How Long Does It Take To Get a UK Cat Passport?

 Scroll down to the ‘#4 Rabies Blood Test’ section, for more information.

 It is sensible to get your cat’s rabies vaccination at least 1 month to 6 months earlier.

 How early you start the process depending on whether you are travelling to an EU country, a listed country or an unlisted country.

-Obtaining your cat’s passport will take a quick 30 minute trip to the vet.
+Obtaining your cat’s animal health certificate will take a quick 30 minute trip to the vet.